-The UBC Institute for the Scholarship of Teaching and Learning (ISoTL) and the Centre for Teaching, Learning, & Technology (CTLT) offer a support program for Scholarship of Teaching and Learning (SoTL).
+The UBC Institute for the Scholarship of Teaching and Learning (ISoTL) and the Centre for Teaching, Learning and Technology (CTLT) offer a support program for Scholarship of Teaching and Learning (SoTL).
 The SoTL Seed Program provides graduate research assistants, collegial collaborations, and complementary funding for projects that seek to research and evaluate impactful pedagogies.

 Selected projects broaden our understanding of teaching and learning in higher education and show a potential for significant contributions to the UBC community and beyond.
 The expected life cycle of a project is one to two years.

 All members of the UBC community are invited to apply.
-Priority is given to faculty members who teach, across all streams, at the undergraduate level.
+Priority is given to faculty members who teach at the undergraduate level and across all streams.
 Recipients are expected to participate in events to share the outputs of their work with the wider UBC community.

 The following criteria are used to evaluate the proposals:

-Awarded projects receive a support package that includes the following:
+Awarded projects receive a support package that includes:

 - Up to 70 hours of a SoTL Specialist.
 SoTL Specialists are students with experience in a variety of SoTL-related topics such as ethics applications, surveys, focus groups, experiments, observation, text analysis and analytics.